On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Theory in the Linear-Gaussian Setting

-In the scalar case $d=1$, stronger stability results on the error flow $\widehat{\psi}_{t}(z,Q)$ follow from the contraction properties in Theorem \ref{det-E-theo} under weaker model and ensemble (particle) size assumptions.
-The strong $\bbL_n$-type stability results in the scalar $d=1$ case are quantitative with exponential rates, on infinite horizons, that collapse to the optimal deterministic rates (explicitly computable when $d=1$) as $\sfN\rightarrow\infty$.
-See \cite{2017arXiv171110065B} and the illustrative examples in the next section in this article.
+In the scalar case $d=1$, stronger stability results on the error flow $\widehat{\psi}_{t}(z,Q)$ follow from the contraction properties in Theorem \ref{det-E-theo} under weaker model and ensemble size assumptions.
+The strong $\bbL_n$-type stability results in the scalar $d=1$ case are quantitative and hold over infinite horizons for both the {\tt VEnKF} and the {\tt DEnKF}, i.e. with $\kappa\in\{0,1\}$, with unstable latent signals, with differing initial variance states, and with exponential rates that collapse to the optimal deterministic rates (explicitly computable when $d=1$) as $\sfN\rightarrow\infty$.
+See \cite{2017arXiv171110065B}; and the results, and illustrative examples in the next section.